iter8-tools/docs/docs/tutorials/integrations/kserve/abn-http.md

     In this tutorial, the model source (field `storageUri`) is the same as for the primary version of the model.
 In a real example, this would be different.
 The version label (`app.kubernetes.io/version`) can be used to distinguish between versions.

 Until the candidate version is ready, calls to `Lookup()` will return only the version number `0`; the index of the primary version of the model.
-Once the candidate version is ready, `Lookup()` will return both `0` and `1`, the indicies of both versions, so that requests can be distributed across both versions.
+Once the candidate version is ready, `Lookup()` will return both `0` and `1`, the indices of both versions, so that requests can be distributed across both versions.

 ## Compare versions using Grafana